 Without exception, the cities and towns along the Garden Route serve as bases to explore nearby natural attractions from, not as attractions themselves.

-The Garden Route isn’t Eden, but despite its cons and all the hype it gets, we wouldn’t go so far as to say is overrated.
-It’s properly rated and deserves the attention it gets.
+The Garden Route isn’t Eden, but despite all the hype it gets, we wouldn’t say is overrated.
+It’s properly-rated.

 So the biggest con of visiting the Garden Route is that when you do, you’re missing out on those places.